Bokai-Bi/Unity-Tutorial/coolstuff.md

 Why is that?

 A GameObject, by itself, does not do anything.
 It has no appearance, no behavior, no interaction with other objects, nothing.
 Technically, all GameObjects come with a transform (position, rotation, and scale).
 However, a transform doesn’t mean anything when the object has no behavior.
 ## Concept: A GameObject can have an arbitrary amount of components.
-Components are solely responsible for all behaviors of GameObject.
+Components are solely responsible for all behaviors of a GameObject.
 The following are common components:
 - SpriteRenderer: Renders a sprite (image) where the object is.
 - BoxCollider2D: A collider to either enable collision or collision detection (trigger)